Answers to Some Frequently Asked Questions

 When will I find out if my child is accepted?

-Acceptance letters are generally mailed after the beginning of the new year.
+Acceptance notification is generally sent after the beginning of the new year.

 Do you offer extended-day programs?